mozillaarchive/deuxdrop/README.md

    "git submodule init".
 * Make sure deps are up to date via "git submodule update"
 * cd servers; npm install

+## System Deps

+You really want to have redis installed and listening on localhost.